 Because of public ridicule, the two main officers in this incident would quit their jobs and disappear from the public view.
 This incident is widely credited with inspiring a scene in the 1977 film "Close Encounters of the Third Kind."
 While in real life, Ohio officers chased the object into Pennsylvania, the film depicts Indiana officers chasing the object into Ohio.

-Unless an incident is presenting immediate danger to you or someone around you, it’s probably best not to contact local police authorities just because you saw something unusual in the sky.
-There IS someone that’s interested in hearing you out, though.
+Unless an incident is presenting an immediate danger to you or someone around you, it’s probably best not to contact local police authorities just because you saw something unusual in the sky.
+There is someone that’s interested in hearing you out, though.
 Cleveland is actually the home of the oldest UFO group in the world – the Cleveland Ufology Project (CUP).
-The group was founded in March of 1952, and investigates UFO sightings and similar phenomena.
+The group was founded in March of 1952 and investigates UFO sightings and similar phenomena.
 The group holds public meetings the third Saturday of every month.
-Visit their website at www.clevelandufo.com to report a sighting or to find our more information.